mlberkeley/mlabweb/README.md

 $ rails s
 ```

+> **NOTE**: This app uses mySQL for both development(+ test) and production purposes.
+So if  db:migrate  fails on you, you do not have mySQL locally set up.
+> In the Gemfile, switch out the gem 'mysql' with 'sqlite3', rebundle and migrate the database again.
+>
+> Or if you prefer and have postgres set up locally, you can use the 'pg' gem for development purposes.
+>
+> **But do not push this change to the repository**

-For developing and testing member account functionalities, login at localhost:3000/login with
+For developing and testing member account functionalities, login at localhost:3000/members/sign_in with

 ```
 login: admin@ml.berkeley.edu